HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 Similarly, if $A \hookrightarrow B$ is monic in $\mathsf{Top}$, then it's also a mono in $\mathsf{Seq}$ (since faithful functors reflect monos).
-Then since right adjoints preserve monics, we get $A \hookrightarrow B$ in $\mathcal{T}$, so that anything we "expect" to be a subobject in
+Since right adjoints preserve monics, we get $A \hookrightarrow B$ in $\mathcal{T}$, so that anything we "expect" to be a subobject in
 $\mathcal{T}$ actually is.